seeingterra/neutts-air-api/README.md

    https://pypi.org/project/llama-cpp-python/

 5. **(Optional) Install onnxruntime to use the `.onnx` decoder.**
-   If you wnat to run the onnxdecoder
+   If you want to run the onnxdecoder
    ```
    pip install onnxruntime
    ```